ZephyrBlu/zephyrus-sc2-parser/README.md

 ### Return Values

-The parser returns 4 values, a dictionary containing both player objects, a list of recorded game states, a dictionary of summary stats containing general information about both players and a dictionary of metadata about the game.
+The parser returns 5 values, a dictionary containing both player objects, a list of recorded game states, an analysis of the engagements (currently always an empty list because of issues with sc2\_simulator), a dictionary of summary stats containing general information about both players and a dictionary of metadata about the game.

-`players, timeline, summary_stats, metadata = parse_replay(filepath, local=False, detailed=True)`
+`players, timeline, engagement_analysis, summary_stats, metadata = parse_replay(filepath, local=False, detailed=True)`

 Example of `players`: